digideskio/support-tools/ftdc/ftdc.md

 ## SYNOPSIS

-* ftdc [-n N] [-t T] source sink
+* ftdc [-n NSAMPLES] [-t DELAY] [-c CHUNKSIZE] source [sink]

 ## DESCRIPTION

 Copy samples from source to sink.

-* -n N - number of samples to copy.
+* -n NSAMPLES - number of samples to copy.
 Default is to copy until source is exhausted, or indefinitely in the case of a live source.

-* -t T - delay in floating point seconds between samples.
+* -t DELAY - delay in floating point seconds between samples.
 Default is 0 for recorded sources, 1 in the case of a live source.

+* -c CHUNKSIZE - number of samples accumulated in each chunk.
+Default is 300.

 **Source may be one of:**